Serbian FA Sports Center

-House of football (Кућа фудбала / Kuća fudbala) is a modern sports complex of the Football Association of Serbia in Stara Pazova.
+House of Football (Кућа фудбала) is a modern sports complex of the Football Association of Serbia in Stara Pazova.
 The complex was opened on May 14, 2011.
 Complex in Stara Pazova was built with the support of the Ministry of Youth and Sports of the Republic of Serbia, the World Football Federation (FIFA) and the European Football Federation (UEFA).
 The local self-government of the municipality of Stara Pazova also contributed to the realization of this big project of the Football Association of Serbia.